-- (a) An estimate of the volume of each transportation fuel available in Washington; - 27 (b) An estimate of the total banked credits and deficits from 28 previous compliance periods; and - 29 (c) An estimate of the number of credits needed to meet the 30 applicable clean fuels program requirements during the forecasted 31 compliance period. - 32 (4) The department of commerce must finalize a fuel supply 33 forecast for an upcoming compliance period by no later than ninety 34 days prior to the start of the compliance period. - 35 (5) The department of commerce must identify the sources of 36 information it relied upon in each fuel supply forecast submitted 37 under this section, including peer-reviewed science.

-Code Rev/ML:eab 13 S-3117.1/19

-- 1 NEW SECTION.
+- NEW SECTION.
 Sec.
-12. (1) The department may require that persons that are required or elect to register or report under 2 sections 2 through 13 of this act pay a fee.
-If the department elects 3 to require program participants to pay a fee, the department must, 4 after an opportunity for public review and comment, adopt rules to 5 6 establish a process to determine the payment schedule and the amount of the fee charged.
-The amount of the fee must be set so as to equal 7 but not exceed the projected direct and indirect costs to the 8 department for developing and implementing the program and the 9 projected direct and indirect costs to the department of commerce to 10 carry out its responsibilities under section 11 of this act.
-The 11 12 department and the department of commerce must prepare a biennial workload analysis and provide an opportunity for public review of and 13 comment on the workload analysis.
-The department shall enter into an 14 15 interagency agreement with the department of commerce to implement 16 this section. - (2) The clean fuels program account is created in the state treasury.
-All receipts from fees and penalties received under the program created in this section and sections 2 through 11 of this act must be deposited into the account.
-Moneys in the account may be spent only after appropriation.
-The department may only use expenditures from the account for carrying out the program created in this section and sections 2 through 11 of this act.
+11. (1) In consultation with the department and the department of agriculture, the department of commerce must develop a periodic fuel supply forecast to project the availability of fuels necessary for compliance with clean fuels program requirements. - (2) Based upon the estimates in subsection (3) of this section, the fuel supply forecast must include a prediction by the department of commerce regarding whether sufficient credits will be available to comply with clean fuels program requirements. - 10 (3) The fuel supply forecast for each upcoming compliance period 11 must include, but is not limited to, the following: - 12 (a) An estimate of the volume of each transportation fuel 13 available in Washington; - (b) An estimate of the total banked credits and deficits from previous compliance periods; and - (c) An estimate of the number of credits needed to meet the applicable clean fuels program requirements during the forecasted compliance period. - 19 (4) The department of commerce must finalize a fuel supply 20 forecast for an upcoming compliance period by no later than ninety 21 days prior to the start of the compliance period. - 22 (5) The department of commerce must identify the sources of 23 information it relied upon in each fuel supply forecast submitted 24 under this section, including peer-reviewed science. - NEW SECTION.
+Sec.
+12. (1) The department may require that persons that are required or elect to register or report under sections 2 through 13 of this act pay a fee.
+If the department elects to require program participants to pay a fee, the department must, after an opportunity for public review and comment, adopt rules to establish a process to determine the payment schedule and the amount of the fee charged.
+The amount of the fee must be set so as to equal but not exceed the projected direct and indirect costs to the department for developing and implementing the program and the projected direct and indirect costs to the department of commerce to carry out its responsibilities under section 11 of this act.
+The department and the department of commerce must prepare a biennial workload analysis and provide an opportunity for public review of and comment on the workload analysis.
+The department shall enter into an